 Unlike the use of sprayers (found in a European system), here is a dedicated fog maker called Fogger.
 The pup's function is to "crush" water droplets into particles smaller than 5-30 microns, allowing the roots to absorb fluids more easily, quickly and with minimal effort.

-Fog manufacturing devices have been used for years in industrial agriculture - mainly for increasing humidity or massive dispersion of pesticides - but a commercial growth of the "pogo-pong" method is not being used today, although quite a few home growers report impressive results.
+Fog manufacturing devices have been in use for many years in industrial agriculture - mainly for increasing humidity or massive dispersion of pesticides - but a commercial growth of the "pompon system" is not being used today, although quite a few home growers report impressive results.

-Although the fog-growth method is considered one of the most advanced cultivation techniques, it is especially easy to assemble at home within a few minutes and a minimum of economic investment.
+Although the method of growing fog is considered one of the most advanced cultivation techniques - it is actually very easy to assemble at home in a few minutes and minimum economic investment.

 - A sealed vessel (with a lid) of at least 8-10 liters

 - Drilled with 3

 - Fogger (Fogger)

 1. Mark the desired location of the plants